DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Limitations

 \section{Limitations}

 Naturally, there is room for further work and improvement, and we discuss a few points here.
-In this paper, we apply \SystemName to Transformer-based student models created from the BERT PLM for semi-supervised text mining.
+In this paper, we apply \SystemName to BERT-based student models created from the BERT-based teacher model.
 It would be useful to evaluate if our approach can generalize to other model architectures like TextCNN~\cite{Kim14} and MLP-Mixer~\cite{TolstikhinHKBZU21}.
-It would also be interesting to extend our work to utilize the inherent knowledge of other language models (e.g., RoBERTa~\cite{abs190711692}, GPT~\cite{radford2018improving,radford2019language,BrownMRSKDNSSAA20}, T5~\cite{raffel2020exploring}), etc.
+It would also be interesting to extend our work to utilize the inherent knowledge of other language models (e.g., RoBERTa~\cite{abs190711692}, GPT~\cite{radford2018improving,radford2019language,BrownMRSKDNSSAA20}, T5~\cite{raffel2020exploring}).

-Another limitation of our evaluation is that all the distilled student models use the same model architecture, which can be fixed by improving the diversity of the student model architectures.
-For example, the student cohort can contain models with a different number of layers.
-Prior works~\cite{MirzadehFLLMG20,SonNCH21} have shown that a larger-size student, as an assistant network, can better simulate the teacher, helping to bridge the gap between the student and the teacher.
-We leave this for our future work.
+Another limitation of our framework settings is the uniform number of BERT layers in all distilled student models.
+To address this, students in \SystemName can be enhanced by introducing architectural diversity, such as varying the number of layers.
+Previous studies~\cite{MirzadehFLLMG20,SonNCH21} have demonstrated that a larger-size student, acting as an assistant network, can effectively simulate the teacher and narrow the gap between the student and the teacher.
+We acknowledge these limitations and plan to address them in future work.